tenlevels/PakUI/README.md

 - **Shaun Inman**
   Creator of MinUI, the foundation for PakUI paks.
 His unparalleled knowledge and community contributions set the gold standard for custom firmware.

+- **kloptops**
+  Developer of TrimUI_EX, which PakUI comes bundled with.
+His crucial system upgrades form the backbone that enables many of PakUI's features to work seamlessly.
+Many thanks!

 - **Nevrdid**
   Provided the FBN core, enhanced Media Player functionality, added screenshot capabilities, and contributed to RetroArch integration.